 We had no customers that accounted for more than 10% of our revenues from continuing operations during fiscal 2007 or 2006.
 During fiscal 2005, LSI represented 11% of our revenues from continuing operations and no other single end customer accounted for more than 10%.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Two of our distributors, Edom Technology and Avnet, represented 36% and 10% of our revenues from continuing operations during fiscal 2007, and 33% and 13% of our revenues from continuing operations during fiscal 2006, respectively.
-Edom represented 33% of our revenues from continuing operations during fiscal 2007, 2006 or 2005.
+Two of our distributors, Edom Technology and Avnet, represented 36% and 10% of our revenues from continuing operations during fiscal 2007, and 33% and 13% of our revenues from continuing operations during fiscal 2005.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues from continuing operations in fiscal 2007, 2006 or 2005.